An Inspiring Purpose – The second of the Five Obsessions of Elite Organizations®

 Notice that the verb changed to “follow.”
 This is important, because for this person, you don’t want them making up, or modifying their sales plan without working with their boss.
 You want them to buy in to the plan, and then obsess about following and successfully executing it.

 Another obsession might be to, “Follow the Sales Process Playbook.”
 If the Director “owns” the Sales Process Playbook, you likely want the salespeople to obsess about following the Playbook.
+Finally, I like to suggest including the Obsession to, “Meet or exceed my goals and metrics.”

 It’s really that simple.